liberland/Constitution/Constitution.md

 § 111

-1) The Prime Minister shall be appointed upon a Decision of the Assembly and, should they lose the trust of the Assembly, the Assembly shall have the power to remove the Prime Minister from their office by a Decision.
+The Prime Minister shall be appointed upon a Decision of the Assembly and, should they lose the trust of the Assembly, the Assembly shall have the power to remove the Prime Minister from their office by a Decision.
+The Prime Minister shall be a member of the Congressional Assembly.